pierce-smith1/fractalthorns/README.md

 ### How do I get set up locally?

+The only software required is Node.js and NPM.
+The project has been tested extensively with Node 20 + NPM 10 on Windows 10.
+Mileage on other operating systems and with other versions of Node may vary.

-The first thing you'll need is a content folder.
+To get a local server going, the first thing you'll need is a content folder.
 A sample folder is provided as `_samplecontent` in this repo, which contains a subset of the content on the live site.

 Next, you'll need to create a file called `rvaenv` and in it, define four environment variables for the server:
 * `RVA_SELF_URL`: The URL the site will be served on, locally this should be `localhost:4321`